giapre/dopamine_model/README.md

 **For running the model**
 You will simply need to install jax in your python environment, and you can get started!

+**Please read the documentation.pdf file for a detailed description of the model and references.**